chrisburnell/chrisburnell.com/src/posts/articles/2018-10-15-variables-for-both.md

 ---
 date: 2018-10-15T10:34:00+0100
 title: Variables for Both
-lede: Now that CSS Custom Properties, or CSS Variables, are becoming a solid standard, I'm using a method to map their values to CSS Variables whilst providing a value-as-is fallback using a straightforward syntax in a SCSS function and mixin.
+description: Now that CSS Custom Properties, or CSS Variables, are becoming a solid standard, I'm using a method to map their values to CSS Variables whilst providing a value-as-is fallback using a straightforward syntax in a SCSS function and mixin.
 tags:
   - css
   - scss